kabk/go-theses-17-manus-nijhoff/src/writings/abstract.md

 ##As I Walk Through the Silicon Valley
 Silicon Valley is world leader with its big commercial technology companies.
 These companies’ impact on daily life is substantial.
 Data is traded with cooperations and passed through to government for surveillance.
 On the personal level, a new ideal of success has come to be, where technological mastery equals progress.
 How does that ideal influence design and does it work?

+##Self Sufficient
+Personal efficiency has been fueled on by services from the internet.
+A look into two products in the food industry offers again some paradoxes of influence.
+This time the product and its consumers.
+First is a powder food replacement which is designed to be as efficient as possible for the human body and is also developed for a more sustainable future of food.
+Second is Amazon’s Dash project, an internet of things application which lets consumers order food with the push of one button.
+What is good for users?

 ##Big Complex Web
 The systems supporting and supported by the internet are an enormous new reality.
 In looking at technology, understanding or not understanding the driving forces is a new problem.
 Users are being kept in the unknown with extremely simplified interfaces.
 At the same time, the back-end (supporting systems) are so complex that their makers start to develop a new, more biological attitude towards it.
 How do designers deal with this new complexity?